razxr-dev/razxr-dev/README.md

 ### Hi, I'm Nico - aka razxr

 ## I'm a passionate developer
-- 🔨 Currently working on a RageMP-Server
+- 🔨 Currently working on a GTA5 Server

 ### Languages and tools: